We are improving UW by forming our union

 FAQ

 What is a Union?
+What is a Union Election?

 Are professional Advising staff eligible to unionize?
+Does Unionizing result in us becoming Classified Staff?

-In fact, since 2020, professional staff at the UW Institute for Health and Evaluation Metrics, as well as professional staff and supervising staff at the UW Libraries and Press successfully unionized!
-Check out their Collective Bargaining Agreements to see how they used their collective voices to bargain for fair-pay, professional development, equity, and anti-racism.
+Yes, we are eligible to Unionize, but no, Unionizing does not result in us becoming classified staff.
+Washington State law gives professional staff at the UW the legal right to unionize.
+In fact, professional staff at the UW Institute for Health and Evaluation Metrics, as well as professional staff and supervising staff at the UW Libraries and Press successfully unionized!
+Check out their Collective Bargaining Agreements to see how they used their collective voices to win for significant pay increases for all in their chapters, greater professional development opportunities, and contracts that fight for equity and anti-racism.

 Why SEIU Local 925?

-Why do professional Advising staff need a union?
+Why do professional Advising staff need a Union?

 • inadequate training for new advisers;